 With project challenges increasing, the benefits of adopting digital tools to improve accuracy, data management and efficient communication have never been more important in Construction Management.

 To get started, it helps to learn construction management software that will help you stay on top of your projects.
 For instance, adopting scheduling software that is designed for the industry, simplifies planning, and optimises time, cost and quality outcomes is key.

-At Elecosoft, we carry out monthly webinars where we educate our audience on the best way to deliver and manage construction projects via our Powerproject portfolio of solutions.
+At Elecosoft, we carry out monthly webinars where we educate our audience on the best way to deliver and manage construction projects via our Asta Powerproject portfolio of solutions.
 To find out more about our webinars click here or watch our recorded webinar on Avoiding common problems in construction planning.

 What is more, adopting solutions that harness the cloud to deliver transparency, control and integrity to project planning and execution will take the strain of keeping everyone informed, simplify project administration, and ensure decision makers have the right information.
-Software like Powerproject Vision helps connect teams with the project plan and how things are progressing, whilst automating workflows and centralising data to drive standards and deliver key project insights.
+Software like Asta Vision helps connect teams with the project plan and how things are progressing, whilst automating workflows and centralising data to drive standards and deliver key project insights.

 There are many benefits to digitalising construction management, including:

 - Real-time updates from the site